Editor’s note: This post was last updated on 22 December 2021.

 ?

 Expensive calculations are, well, expensive.
-If handled poorly, these can negatively impact the performance of your application.
+If handled poorly, they can negatively impact the performance of your application.
 With applications that run in the browser, you have to be careful not to block the user from seeing visual updates just because you’re running a heavy computation in the background.

 The behavior of both useEffect